PNNL-CompBio/Snekmer/README.md

 conda activate snekmer
 ```

-Install the `snekmer` package (note: git clone step is optional if you
+Install Snekmer using pip (note: git clone step is optional if you
  already have the repo cloned locally):

 ```bash